- PhD, Clinical Social Work - University of Chicago

 - BA, Cultural Anthropology & Spanish - Grinnell College, Grinnell, IA

-- Licensed Clinical Social Worker
+- Licensed Clinical Social Worker - State of Illinois

 - Master Reiki Practitioner

-Quite simply, the mind-body medicine team helps you connect with your inner strength.
+The Mind-Body Medicine team helps you connect with your inner strength.
 Comprised of highly trained, licensed psychotherapists, the department offers a wide range of supportive services, including individual and family counseling, educational groups providing stress management techniques and support groups.
 In taking advantage of these offerings, many patients report greater peace of mind and relaxation, and improved communication with family members.

-Dr. Puckett came to Cancer Treatment Centers of America (CTCA) with more than 25 years of experience in human services, addressing the needs of vulnerable populations who have sustained major losses.
-Her broad-based professional background includes more than 20 years in leadership positions in social services and healthcare, with additional experience as a clinician, researcher and teaching assistant.
+Dr. Puckett is a licensed clinical social worker.
+She earned a PhD from the University of Chicago and a master's degree in social work from Loyola University.
+Dr. Puckett has more than 35 years of experience in human services, addressing the needs of vulnerable populations who have sustained major losses.
+Her broad-based professional background includes leadership positions in social services and healthcare, with additional experience as a clinician and researcher.